Australians: History

+The first human inhabitants and the ancestors of the Indigenous Australians migrated to the Australian continent from Asia approximately 50,000 to 65,000 years ago, traversing the open ocean to arrive at the ancient landmass known as Sahul.
+It is probable that they utilized canoes or rafts to travel between the islands of Southeast Asia.

+Prior to British settlement, Australian Aboriginals were nomadic, frequently traveling over extensive distances, and primarily relied on a mix of hunting, gathering, and fishing.
+Their social structure was intricate, deeply connected to the land, and intertwined with beliefs about the spiritual realm.
+Following 1788, these ways of life started to transform or disappear as Australian Aboriginals were forced to compete with settlers.
+Conflict, fuelled alternatively by misunderstanding and prejudice, saw indigenous people subjugated, with some being killed and others forcibly removed from their traditional territories.
+The spread of European-borne diseases led to significantly elevated mortality rates.

 The Colony of New South Wales was established by the Kingdom of Great Britain in 1788, with the arrival of the First Fleet, and five other colonies were established in the 19th century, now forming the six present-day Australian states.
 Large-scale immigration occurred following a series of gold rushes in the 1850s and after the First and Second World Wars, with many post-World War II migrants coming from Southern Europe, Eastern Europe and The Middle East.
 Since the end of the White Australia policy in 1973, immigrants to Australia have come from around the world, and from Asia in particular.

-The predominance of the English language, the existence of a parliamentary system of government drawing upon the Westminster system, constitutional monarchy, American constitutionalist and federalist traditions, Christianity as the dominant religion, and the popularity of sports including cricket, rugby football and tennis are evidence of a significant Anglo-Celtic heritage derived from the descendants of early settlers who form an ancestral group known as Anglo-Celtic Australians.
+The predominance of the English language, the existence of a parliamentary system of government drawing upon the Westminster system, constitutional monarchy, American constitutionalist and federalist traditions, Christianity as the dominant religion, and the popularity of sports including Australian Football, cricket, rugby football and tennis are evidence of a significant British heritage.
 As a result of many shared linguistic, historical, cultural and geographic characteristics, Australians have often identified closely with New Zealanders in particular.
 Australian citizenship prior to 1949 was a social, moral, and political concept.
 Prior to the introduction of Australian citizenship, Australians had the status of "British subjects".
 The High Court of Australia in Potter v Minahan (1908) stated that "Although there is no Australian nationality as distinguished from British nationality, there is an Australian species of British nationality."